childhood/Servant/README.markdown

 Context
 -------

-Servant was initally developed as part of Distributed Systems course at University of São Paulo.
+Servant was initally developed as part of Distributed Systems course at University of Sao Paulo.

 Current state
 -------------